ionic-team/capacitor-site/pages/docs/v3/getting-started/index.md

 The CLI will ask you a few questions, starting with your app name, and the package id you would like to use for your app.

-Last, it will ask what directory your web assets get built into.
-For Angular, this is `www`, React is `build`, and Vue is `dist`.
-If you don't know right now, you can update this value in the `capacitor.config.ts` file later.

 > The `npx cap` command is how Capacitor is executed locally on the command-line in your project.
 [Learn more about the Capacitor CLI](/docs/cli).

 ## Where to go next